SivaPrasanthSivakumar/React-Based-Apartment-Finder-App/README.md

 ## Features

 - Search for apartments by location, price, and number of bedrooms.
+- View apartment locations on an interactive map.
 - Contact agents directly through the application.
+- Contribute new apartment listings.
 - Responsive design for mobile and desktop users.
+- User authentication with login and signup functionality.

 ## Prerequisites